Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung mostly covered its bases with the Galaxy A42.
 The phone is a solid package that offers a lot in the way of functionality.

 It boasts an appealing design that may not be for everyone, but at least it stands out as unique.
-The screen is big and bright, even if it is lower resolution than some competitors.
+The screen is big and bright, even if it has a lower resolution than some competitors.
 The processor delivers the everyday performance people demand, though it is a bit on the sluggish side when it comes to intense gaming.

 There is a ton of competition in this space, and the Samsung Galaxy A42 struggles to carve a niche.